sqmedeiros/sblp2023-time-vs-energy/README.md

 This repository contains the source code of C++ solutions mined from the Code Submission Evaluation System (CSES).

-It contains folders related to 15 different CSES problems, where each folder contains several (usually 70) different C++ solutions.
+It contains folders related to 15 different CSES problems, where each folder contains around 100 different solutions (70 C++, 30 Java).
 The complete list of CSES problems is available in [CSES_problems](/CSES_problems.md).

 ## Folder Structure